dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2018_12_17-why-you-should-learn-fsharp.md

 After F# set its mark on the server side of things it has also seen a lot of innovation on the frontend of the web.

 [Fable](https://fable.io/) is an F# to JavaScript transpiler which is built on top of [Babel](https://babeljs.io/), which itself is an extremely advanced JavaScript compiler.
-Babel, which is hugely popular and [backed by large organisations](https://opencollective.com/babel#contributors) such as Google, AirBnb, Adobe, Facebook, trivago and many more, is doing the heavy lifting of the compilation, whereas Fabel is transpiling from F# to Babel's own abstract syntax tree.
+Babel, which is hugely popular and [backed by large organisations](https://opencollective.com/babel#contributors) such as Google, AirBnb, Adobe, Facebook, trivago and many more, is doing the heavy lifting of the compilation, whereas Fable is transpiling from F# to Babel's own abstract syntax tree.
 In simple terms you get the power of F# combined with the maturity and stability of Babel which allows you to write rich frontends in F#.
 [Alfonso Garcia-Caro](https://twitter.com/alfonsogcnunez) has done a magnificent job in merging the F# and JavaScript communities and recently [released Fable 2](https://fable.io/blog/Introducing-2-0-beta.html) which comes with a two-fold speed boost as well as a 30%-40% reduced bundle size.

-[Fable](https://github.com/fable-compiler/Fable) and [Babel](https://github.com/babel/babel) are also open source and have a thriving commumity behind them.
+[Fable](https://github.com/fable-compiler/Fable) and [Babel](https://github.com/babel/babel) are also open source and have a thriving community behind them.

-On a complete different front Microsoft has worked on a new project called [Balzor](https://github.com/aspnet/Blazor).
+On a complete different front Microsoft has worked on a new project called [Blazor](https://github.com/aspnet/Blazor).
 Blazor is a single-page web application framework built on .NET that runs in the browser with WebAssembly.
 It supports all major .NET languages including F# and is [currently in beta](https://blogs.msdn.microsoft.com/webdev/2018/11/15/blazor-0-7-0-experimental-release-now-available/).

-With the availability of Fabel and Blazor there is a huge potential of what an F# developer can do on the web today.
+With the availability of Fable and Blazor there is a huge potential of what an F# developer can do on the web today.

 <h2 id="fsharp-everywhere">F# Everywhere</h2>